Your Paid Subscriber Analytics Reports are available from the “Analytics” tab, within the “Paid Subscribers” sub-tab.

-Subscriber Growth shows you how the number of subscribers you have changes over time.
+Paid Subscriber Growth shows you how the number of paid subscribers you have changes over time.
 It tracks the incremental changes due to events impacting Subscriber Count across 3 categories:

-- Reactivation: Increases in Subscriber Count due to previously canceled accounts becoming active again.
+- Reactivation: Increases in Subscriber Count due to accounts canceled within the last 90 days becoming active again.

 - Churn: Decreases in Subscriber Count due to subscription deletions, cancellations, account closures, or downgrades to a free level

-Your Net Subscriber Growth is essentially the sum of these 3 categories:
+Your Net Paid Subscriber Growth is essentially the sum of these 3 categories:

-The Subscriber Count at the end of any period or timerange is correlated to your Net Subscriber Growth:
+The Paid Subscriber Count at the end of any period or timerange is correlated to your Net Paid Subscriber Growth:

-In order to drill deeper into what is affecting your Subscriber Count, we provide a Details view of the events that impact your Subscriber Count.
+In order to drill deeper into what is affecting your Paid Subscriber Count, we provide a Details view of the events that impact your Paid Subscriber Count.

 This is available via any of the following methods:

-- Clicking the “View Details” button when hovering over a bar in the Subscriber Growth Chart.
+- Clicking the “View Details” button when hovering over a bar in the Paid Subscriber Growth Chart.

 - Clicking a cell in the data table for a given category in a period.

-- Clicking the “View Details” button when hovering a bar in the Subscriber Count Chart.
+- Clicking the “View Details” button when hovering a bar in the Paid Subscriber Count Chart.

 From within the Details popup, you can change the category filter to focus on a given category or all categories.
 If a Churn event has an associated Churn Reason Code, the code is displayed next to the subscriber’s name and hovering over the code shows the its description.
 Note: not all churn events will have a churn reason code.
 Only churn events that occurred after setting up the site’s Churn Reason Codes will have an associated reason code.

 Your Paid Subscriber Analytics can be filtered by product.
 This allows you to drill in to your product catalog to understand how subsets of products are performing.